Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

-where $\dfaencoder(\dfajointstate_t) = \left[\dfaencoder\left(\dfajointstate_t[i]\right)\right]_{i \in [n]}$ denotes the element-wise encoder.
+and the joint policy $\teampolicy''$ is the synchronous composition of these local policies.
 We use the objective defined in \Cref{eqn:obj1} with the shaped reward given in \Cref{eqn:new_rew} to learn $\teampolicy''$.
 Note that $\dfaencoder$ maps two DFAs to the same embedding if and only if they represent the same task, as stated in \Cref{eqn:encoder}.
 Therefore, the Markovian reformulation of \Cref{prob:dfa-marl} given in \Cref{sec:history}, which is over the product DFA space $\dfaspace^n$, can be reformulated as one over the product latent DFA space $\latentspace^n$, with equivalent rewards and transition probabilities.
-Thus, the objective set for $\teampolicy''$ is optimal with respect to \Cref{prob:dfa-marl}, addressing the representation bottleneck problem.
-As our ablation study in \Cref{sec:ablstudy} demonstrates empirically, RAD Embeddings enable optimal policy learning in four-agent teams.
+Thus, the objective set for $\teampolicy''$ is optimal with respect to \Cref{prob:dfa-marl}, which addresses the representation bottleneck problem while preserving optimality.
+As \Cref{sec:ablstudy} demonstrates empirically, RAD Embeddings enable optimal policy learning in teams with more than two agents.

 This concludes the details of our approach to make \Cref{prob:dfa-marl} feasible.
-Next, we show that the value functions of learned policies can be used for assigning tasks optimally at test time.
+Next, we show that learned value functions can be used for assigning tasks optimally at test time.